wootencl/apidocs-v4/source/includes/_eligibility.md

 subscriber.birth_date | The subscriber’s birth date as specified on their policy. subscriber.gender | The subscriber’s gender as specified on their policy.
 Possible values include: 'female', 'male', and 'unknown'. 'unknown' will be returned when gender is not specified in the trading partner's eligibility data or when the trading partner explicitly returns a value of 'unknown'. trading_partner_id | Unique id for the trading partner used to process the request. valid_request | A boolean value used to indicate that a trading partner considered the eligibility request valid and returned a full eligibility response.
 If valid_request is false, it means the trading partner was unable to respond to the request.
-Check the fields reject_reason and follow_up_action for more information on how to proceed when valid_request is false.
+Check the parameters reject_reason and follow_up_action for more information on how to proceed when valid_request is false.

 <a name="service-type"></a>
 Full list of possible service_type values with the associated code (from x12 specification) that may be used in the eligiblity request or returned in an eligibility response: